Albert Savarus: Plot summary

 When Rosalie has read the story, she suspects it is the true story of Savaron, and becomes jealous.
-She tricks her servant into obtaining Savaron's correspondence, and after a letter to Leopold, finds letters to the Princess and confirms that the story is true.
+She tricks her servant into obtaining Savaron's correspondence, and after a letter to Léopold, finds letters to the Princess and confirms that the story is true.
 Savaron tries to make his name in the town and stands for elections.
 There is much complex politicking to obtain him the vote.
 Wrapped up in it is a lawsuit over M. de Watteville's land.
 Rosalie persuades her father to enlist the help of Savaron, but he refuses to come into the open about it until after the election, because of possible effects on the electorate.
 Suddenly just before the election, Savaron disappears and is never heard of again.
 Rosalie's mother tries to push the marriage with M. de Soulas but Rosalie is totally opposed.
-Thus they fall out and after the death of her father, Rosalie is left in very difficult circumstances.
+Thus they fall out and after the death of her father, Rosalie is left in difficult circumstances.
 In response to Rosalie's taunt, her mother ends up marrying de Soulas herself.

-Rosalie seeks the aid of the Abbe to find Savaron, and confesses to him the awful secret she has hidden.
+Rosalie seeks the aid of the Abbé to find Savaron, and confesses to him the awful secret she has hidden.
 It turns out that not only did she intercept Savaron's mail and prevent it reaching him, but she also substituted letters to the Princess.
 In particular she wrote that Savaron was to marry herself and so Savoron's disappearance is linked to the marriage of Francesca to another man shortly after the death of her old husband.
 Savaron is tracked down to a monastery where he has shut himself off from the world.
 Rosalie is still vindictive and tries to find Francesca, delighting in telling her what happened and handing over the letters.
 Shortly afterwards Rosalie is horribly disfigured in a steamboat accident on the river Loire.